aithoughts/chat-aipm/README.md

 ### `6` [Plugin System (Function Calling)][docs-feat-plugin]

-The plugin ecosystem of LobeChat is an important extension of its core functionality, greatly enhancing the practicality and flexibility of the LobeChat assistant.
+The plugin ecosystem of AiPMChat is an important extension of its core functionality, greatly enhancing the practicality and flexibility of the AiPMChat assistant.

-<video controls src="https://github.com/lobehub/lobe-chat/assets/28616219/f29475a3-f346-4196-a435-41a6373ab9e2" muted="false"></video>
+<video controls src="https://github.com/aipmhub/aipm-chat/assets/28616219/f29475a3-f346-4196-a435-41a6373ab9e2" muted="false"></video>

-By utilizing plugins, LobeChat assistants can obtain and process real-time information, such as searching for web information and providing users with instant and relevant news.
+By utilizing plugins, AiPMChat assistants can obtain and process real-time information, such as searching for web information and providing users with instant and relevant news.

 In addition, these plugins are not limited to news aggregation, but can also extend to other practical functions, such as quickly searching documents, generating images, obtaining data from various platforms like Bilibili, Steam, and interacting with various third-party services.